 Draw a large cactus shape on a white paper plate.
 Cut it out and paint it dark green.
 Paint on vertical stripes with light green paint and let dry.
 Glue cut pieces of toothpicks all over the cactus for spines.

 Using a piece of light brown paper, cut sand dunes out of fine-grit sand paper and glue them onto the paper.
 An alternative is to place the sand paper underneath the brown paper and rub a brown crayon across the top to create textured sand dunes.
 Draw and cut cacti from green construction paper and glue them on.
 Paint vertical stripes of light green paint onto the cacti.
-Crumble up small pieces of colored tissue paper and glue them onto the cacti for flowers.
+Crumple up small pieces of colored tissue paper and glue them onto the cacti for flowers.

 Mix sand, glitter or salt with tan paint and create textured mounds of sand dunes on light brown paper.
 Draw and cut out cacti from green construction paper and glue them onto the scene.
 Paint vertical stripes onto the cacti with light green paint.
 Spread on circles of glue and press crumbled pieces of thin brown yarn, hay or pine straw onto the glue for tumbleweeds.